RESEARCH STARTER

 Aromatic molecules are found throughout nature.
 They are found in and produced by living organisms for a variety of purposes.
 Some are toxic and/or mutagenic, causing damage to living tissue.
 Because of their extensive use by humans in such items as drugs, clothing, cosmetics, and pesticides, an understanding of aromatic hydrocarbons is very important.
 There still remain some aspects of aromatic compounds that are not well understood.

 Benzene is an extremely stable, cyclic, unsaturated hydrocarbon.
 Its stability lies in its delocalized π-electron bonds.
-This stringent bonding pattern, equally distributed around the ring structure, explains the resistance of benzene from undergoing many chemical reactions, particularly addition reactions.
+This stringent bonding pattern, equally distributed around the ring structure, explains the resistance of benzene to undergoing many chemical reactions, particularly addition reactions.
 The delocalized π electrons are very unreactive.
 Therefore, benzene primarily undergoes substitution reactions, in which atoms are exchanged between molecules.

 The high stability and unique reactivity of benzene and some other aromatics, plus their structural similarity to the nitrogen bases of DNA, make them potential mutagens and carcinogens.
-Mutagenic aromatics can mimic the nitrogen bases of DNA, thereby replacing some bases and disrupting the DNA coding pattern for a specific gene's protein product.
+Mutagenic aromatics can mimic the nitrogen bases of DNA, thereby replacing some bases and disrupting the DNA coding pattern for a specific gene’s protein product.
 Many industrial processes generate mutagenic aromatics.
-The potential impact of aromatics upon human health may be unmeasurable.
+The potential impact of aromatics on human health may be immeasurable.

-Bruce Ames of the University of California at Berkeley has developed a simple experimental test, the Ames mutagenicity test, to identify potential mutagens.
+Bruce Ames of the University of California at Berkeley developed a simple experimental test, the Ames mutagenicity test, to identify potential mutagens.
 A suspected substance is applied to mutant Salmonella typhimurium bacteria.
 If the substance is mutagenic, it should cause reverse mutations in the already mutant Salmonella genes.

 Hundreds of substances have been classified as being mutagenic from this test, including several aromatic compounds.